ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshInterface.md

 ![NanostackRfPhy](../../images/NanostackRfPhy.png)

-Applications use only `LoWPANNDInterface` or `ThreadInterface` directly to set up the network and provide a driver.
+Applications use only `LoWPANNDInterface` directly to set up the network and provide a driver.
 The rest of the classes provide an abstration between Nanostack and Socket layers of Mbed OS.

 See [NanostackRfPhy](../mbed-os-api-doxy/class_nanostack_rf_phy.html) for an up-to-date header file and API.